DataDog/documentation/content/en/llm_observability/setup/sdk/nodejs.md

 }
 {{< /code-block >}}

-The return type of this function will match the return type of the traced function:
+The return type of this function matches the return type of the traced function:

 {{< code-block lang="javascript" >}}
 function processMessage () {